WRHGroup/PyLandslide/README.rst

     pip install PyLandslide

-For advanced users, developers, and those who with to contribute to further development of PyLandslide, make sue to have installed the required `dependencies <https://ierrg.github.io/PyLandslide/>`__.
+For advanced users, developers, and those who with to contribute to further development of PyLandslide, make sure to have installed the required `dependencies <https://ierrg.github.io/PyLandslide/installation.html>`__.
 Then clone the repository:

 .. code-block:: console